weberlab-hhu/Helixer/README.md

 Information on training and evaluating the models can be found in `docs`.

 ### Using trained models
-> NOTE: the extensively evaluated models from the paper are available by
-> running `git checkout v0.2.0` and following the instructions
-> there in.
-But they were not yet _applicable_ for generating gff3 files.

-We are working towards training another round of models w/ the current architecture.
-For now a preliminary land plant model is available and will be used for the rest of the example.

 #### Acquire models
-The best models for each or all lineages can automatically downloaded with the `fetch_helixer_models.py` script.
+The best models for each or all lineages can automatically be downloaded with the `fetch_helixer_models.py` script.

 The available lineages are `land_plant`, `vertebrate`, `invertebrate`,